 Disallow: [URL string not to be crawled]

-One may think it looks easy to create a robots.txt file from the syntax.
-But a little tiny mistake can bring devastating results if any of your main pages exclude from getting indexed.
+Creating a robots.txt file from the syntax looks easy.
+But a tiny mistake can bring devastating results if your main pages are not indexed.

 Therefore, before generating the robots.txt file as a web admin or SEO expert, you must know the following terms used in the robots.txt file.